xfdingustc/OpenMAX/cn/chapter3.md

 **Figure 3-9.
 Data Flow Between Non-tunneled Components**

 ####3.4.2.2  Tunneled Data Flow
 In data tunneling, OpenMAX components directly pass data buffers among themselves without returning them to the IL client.
 This data flow uses a different convention from the situation where all data buffers are exchanged with the IL client.

 If the buffer supplier is the output component, it shall call OMX_EmptyThisBuffer on the other tunneled component to pass the buffer that is to be emptied.
 When the input component has terminated the operation, it shall return the buffer to the output component by calling OMX_FillThisBuffer on it.

 If the buffer supplier is the input component, the communication mechanism is the same but is initiated by calling OMX_FillThisBuffer on the output component.
-Figure 3- 10 illustrates this process.
+Figure 3-10 illustrates this process.

 ![](img/3_10.png)

 **Figure 3-10.
 Data Flow Between Tunneled Components**

 ####3.4.2.3  Proprietary Communication
 On some platforms data tunneling among components can be optimized by proprietary communication mechanisms, which can be based on specific hardware such as DMA or shared memory.
 Such resources are set up in a proprietary manner during the standard data tunneling setup phase.
 Although the IL client uses the standard OMX_SetupTunnel call, platform-specific optimizations can prepare optimized transport channels among components.

 Assuming a chain of components A, B, and C that support proprietary communication, the resulting data flow would appear as illustrated in Figure 3-11.

 ![](img/3_11.png)

 **Figure 3-11.
 Data Flow with Proprietary Communication Between Components** Assuming that all components are in the OMX_StateExecuting state, the IL client sends two buffers to component A using the OMX_EmptyThisBuffer call (steps 1.0 and 1.1).
 Given the data tunnel setup, the output of component A is sent to the input port of component B. The output of component B is sent to the input port of component C, which is the sink.

 No callbacks will be invoked since the components will use their proprietary mechanisms to move data.

 The OMX_EmptyBufferDone callback will be issued to the IL client only when component A has finished processing buffers.

 Even though buffer-related callbacks are not used in this use case, note that components may still generate events to the IL client using the OMX_EventHandler callback entry point.

 ###3.4.3 De-Initialization
 This section describes tunneled and non-tunneled component de-initialization.

 ####3.4.3.1  Non-tunneled De-initialization
 When the IL client decides to stop the execution and dispose of the components, it should first switch the components to the OMX_StateIdle state so that all buffers are returned to their suppliers.

 When the transition to OMX_StateIdle is completed, the IL client can request the component to change its state to OMX_StateLoaded.
 The IL client shall free all of the component’s buffers by calling OMX_FreeBuffer for each buffer.
+The
-The OMX_FreeBuffer function requires that the component remove the specified buffer from the specified port.
+OMX_FreeBuffer function requires that the component remove the specified buffer from the specified port.
 If the component allocated the buffer with an OMX_AllocateBuffer call, the component shall also free the buffer memory.
+If the
-If the IL client allocated the buffer and assigned it to the component with an OMX_UseBuffer call, then the IL client shall de-allocate the buffer memory after calling OMX_FreeBuffer.
+IL client allocated the buffer and assigned it to the component with an OMX_UseBuffer call, then the IL client shall de-allocate the buffer memory after calling OMX_FreeBuffer.

 When all of the buffers have been freed, the component shall complete the state transition.
 Finally, the IL client calls the OMX_FreeHandle function that disposes of the component.

 This procedure is performed for each non-tunneled port.
-Figure 3-12 illustrates non- tunneled de-initialization.
+Figure 3-12 illustrates non-tunneled de-initialization.

 ![](img/3_12.png)

 **Figure 3-12.
 De-initialization of Non-tunneled Components**

 A port that is tunneled shall follow the component de-initialization procedure illustrated in section 3.4.3.2.

 ####3.4.3.2  Tunneled De-Initialization
 Figure 3-13 illustrates the component de-initialization for a port that is tunneled.